Go Back

 • While the dough is rising in the loaf tins, preheat the oven to 350°F / 176°C.

 • Remove the plastic wrap and bake for 40-42 minutes until deeply, golden brown.
-Brush with butter over the tops of the loaves.
+Brush with melted butter over the tops of the loaves.
+You may also brush some honey for sweetness too.
 This helps keep the crust soft and adds a finishing touch.
-Leave the bread in the tin for at least 10 minutes, then transfer to a rack to cool.
+Leave the bread in the tin for at least 10 minutes, then transfer to a cooling rack.

 1 Tablespoon unsalted butter